ToF-/Domain/README.md

 ```haskell
 catch :: IOException e => IO a -> (e -> IO a) -> IO a
 ```
-is our "graceful exit" instrument here: given an IO action and a handler function, it will catch any IO exception, apply the handler to it, and return the result, yielding a legit `IO a` value.
+is our "graceful exit" instrument here: given an IO action and a handler function, it will catch any IO exception and apply the handler to it, which will yield a legit `IO a` value.

-In our case, what we want to do with the exception is :
+In our case, what we want to do with the exception is:
-* `show` it into a `String` starting with `"Error: "`,
+* `show` it into a `String` starting with `"Error: "`
-* make this message a `Left` value,
+* make this message a `Left` value
 * `return` this left value, making it an `IO (Either Message String)`

 In the case when everything is fine with the file and no exception is triggered, `readFile` will give us an `IO String` value.
 We make that value an `Either Message String` by mapping the `Right` constructor to it.

 Note that our function returns an `IO (Either Message String)` value.
 Why not simply return a `Either Message String` instead?
 Because there is no safe way to convert an IO value into a non-IO value.
 Any function dealing with IO is partial, not total, because IO actions are always prone to some failure condition.
-If we could compile a function with signature `IO a -> a` then two things would happen:
-* Haskell's type checker would be much less useful to detect problems in our constructions when dealing IOs,
-* we would be hiding to ourselves some crucial concern with our program reliability.
+If we could compile a function with signature `IO a -> a` then Haskell's type checker would be much less useful to detect problems in our constructions when dealing IOs, and we would be hiding to ourselves some crucial concern with our program reliability.

 `IO` is an inescapable context.
 However, the fact that `getFileContent` returns an `IO` value should not be a problem because it will be used within the context of an IO action and nowhere else.